Child Care and Development Block Grant

 Length and Time Phasing of Assistance

-Grant awards are made to Lead Agencies with approved CCDF plans.
-Grantees must obligate all Discretionary Funds in the fiscal year in which they are granted or in the succeeding fiscal year.
+Awards are made to Lead Agencies with approved CCDF plans.
+Recipients must obligate all Discretionary Funds in the fiscal year in which they are granted or in the succeeding fiscal year.
 Those funds must be liquidated no later the end of the third fiscal year.
+Requirements for competitive grant awards including technical assistance, research, demonstration and evaluation awards vary and can be found in the NOFO.
 Method of awarding/releasing assistance: Quarterly.

 Who do I contact about this opportunity?